Everest Base Camp Trek in November – A Complete Guide

 Can you trek to Everest Base Camp in November?

 Yes, November is one of the best times to trek to Everest Base Camp.
-During this month, weather is dry and stable.
+During this month, the weather is dry and stable.
 So this month offers clear mountain views and moderate daytime temperatures.
 However, nights can get cold, so proper gear and warm clothing are essential.

 What is the weather like at Everest Base Camp in November?